 Civilian Health and Medical Program of the Uniformed Services (CHAMPUS)

-A number assigned by Humana to identify a claim internally.
+A unique number assigned by Humana to internally identify a claim.

-Physicians, therapists, mid-level practitioners, nurses, and other medical professionals who provide care to patients in the clinic setting are known as clinicians.
+Physicians, therapists, mid-level practitioners, nurses and other medical professionals who provide care to patients in the clinic setting.

 After you pay any plan deductibles, you may still be responsible for a percentage of the billed charges for services you received.
 This is called coinsurance.
 For instance, if your health plan pays 70% of billed charges, your coinsurance payment is the remaining 30%.

-In the drug-screen context, collection is the gathering of a patient’s urine, blood, or hair for laboratory testing.
+In the drug-screen context, the gathering of a patient’s urine, blood or hair for laboratory testing.

 Comprehensive Outpatient Rehabilitation Facility (CORF)

-This refers to a provider who agrees to abide by special terms, conditions, and reimbursement arrangements.
+A provider who agrees to abide by an insurance company's terms, conditions and reimbursement arrangements.
 See also in-network provider.

 An employer benefit plan in which employees pay at least part of the premium.

-If you have multiple benefits plans, the COB determines which plan pays benefits first.
+If you have multiple benefits plans, the COB rules determine which plan pays benefits first.